 Save calories—and unnecessary sugar—by choosing plain yogurt.
 Add fresh fruit for sweetness.

 Pictured Recipe: Peanut Butter-Banana Roll-Ups

-Eggs deliver protein, which is great for dieters.
+One large egg has 6 grams of protein and 70 calories.
 Compared to carbohydrates and fat, protein keeps you satisfied longer.
-Plus, in one study, dieters who ate eggs for breakfast felt fuller longer and lost more than twice as much weight as those who got the same amount of calories from a bagel for breakfast.
+Plus, in one study, people who ate eggs for breakfast felt fuller longer and lost more than twice as much weight as those who got the same amount of calories from a bagel for breakfast.

 And while just eating egg whites will help you save calories, you'll also lose half the protein (about 3 grams is in the yolk), which helps make eggs a powerhouse choice for breakfast.
 Plus, the yolk is rich in healthy nutrients, like calcium and eye-protecting antioxidants—lutein and zeaxanthin.

 Yolks are a significant source of dietary cholesterol.
 But dietary cholesterol isn't such a heart-health villain anymore and researchers think that for most people eating one whole egg daily is fine.